-The maximum ambient RF level at any ground level location within 1,000 feet, due to the proposed Nextel operation by itself, is calculated to be 0.0044 mW/cm2, which is 0.77% of the applicable public limit.
-The maximum calculated cumulative level within 1,000 feet for the simultaneous operation of all five services is 4.4% of the public exposure limit.
+The maximum ambient RF level at any ground level location within 1,000 feet due to the proposed Nextel operation by itself is calculated to be 0.068 mW/cm^2 , which is 12% of the applicable public limit.
+The maximum calculated cumulative level at any ground level location within 1,000 feet for the simultaneous operation of all four carriers is 67% of the public exposure limit, occurring on a small rise to the west of the site.
 It should be noted that these results include several "worst-case" assumptions and therefore are expected to overstate actual power density levels.
 Figure 3 attached provides the specific data required under Santa Cruz County Code Section 13.10.659(g)(2)(ix), for reporting the analysis of RF exposure conditions.

-No Recommended Mitigation Measures
+Recommended Mitigation Measures